PeiranLi0930/Comprehensive_DL_Tutor/README.md

 NOTE: This repo is currently being fixed and finished!
-- I am now re-implementing all of the codes in Pytorch (Don't worry if you are only familiar PyTorch now!)
+- I am now re-implementing all of the codes in Pytorch (Don't worry if you are only familiar with PyTorch now!)
-- In the future, this document will be transformed into an interactive e-book for easy searching and studying.
+- In the future, this document will be transformed into an interactive e-book for easy searching and studying
 - Now that I am working on my own, if you are interested in ML/DL/CV, please email me and welcome to my workspace!
 (You can find my email on my Github Homepage)